xiaoyunyang/xiaoyunyang.github.io/content/post/startup-seed-funding.md

 **1. Briefly describe the company and team:**

-* LooseLeaf provide opportunities for people looking to close skills gaps and make a career change.
-LooseLeaf's team consists of one software engineer and a math teacher.
+* LooseLeaf is a platform which provides hands-on training opportunities for people looking to close skills gaps and make a career change.
+LooseLeaf's team consists of one passionate software engineer.

 **2. Describe the market opportunity, value proposition, and customers (1-2 paragraphs or up to 500 words):**